What is the legal framework (legislation/regulations) governing bribery and corruption in your jurisdiction?

 How common are government authority investigations into allegations of bribery?
 How effective are they in leading to prosecutions of individuals and corporates?

-Canada is increasingly focusing on combating bribery, and will investigate complaints or information from whistle-blowers concerning bribery.
+Canada is increasingly focusing on combating bribery and will investigate complaints or information from whistle-blowers concerning bribery.

-Police, regulators and prosecutors may initiate an investigation.
+Police, regulators, and prosecutors may initiate an investigation.
 The RCMP and other police services may initiate investigations independently or working alongside Crown counsel.
 Crown counsel play a larger role in the early stages of an investigation where judicial authorisations are required for the purposes of evidence gathering.
 Federally, the PPSC has drafted guidelines governing investigations and the relationship between crown counsel and investigative agencies.

 What are the recent and emerging trends in investigations and enforcement in your jurisdiction?
-Has the Covid-19 pandemic had any ongoing impact and, if so, what?

 Canada continues to have mixed success in its prosecution of offenses under the CFPOA.
-In 2021, the Court of Appeal for Ontario ordered a new trial in a case clarifying the mental element of bribery offenses under the CFPOA (R. v.
-Barra, 2021 ONCA 568).
+In 2021, the Court of Appeal for Ontario ordered a new trial in a case clarifying the mental element of bribery offenses under the CFPOA (R v Barra, 2021 ONCA 568).
 Going forward, to secure a conviction for bribery under the CFPOA prosecutors will need to establish, beyond a reasonable doubt, that an accused had knowledge of the “official” character of the person to whom the bribe was offered.
 If the person offered the bribe is employed by a corporation, then to have the required mens rea the accused must know not only that the person was employed by the corporation, but that the corporation was established to perform a function on behalf of a foreign state.
 This case also clarified when mistrial can be invoked as a remedy for late disclosure in CFPOA prosecutions.
-In this respect the court held that an accused must establish, on a balance of probabilities, that the right to make full answer and defence was violated.
+In this respect, the court held that an accused must establish, on a balance of probabilities, that the right to make full answer and defence was violated.
 The accused must also show a “reasonable possibility” that the late disclosure affected the outcome or the overall fairness of the trial.

 Is there a process of judicial review for challenging government authority action and decisions?
 If so, please describe key features of this process and remedy.